-The Exhibition of Salt Shakers and Cellars – Tiny Masterpieces of Art
+The Exhibition of Salt-Cellars: Tiny Masterpieces

 The exhibition is arranged in two rooms and features world-class containers for spices, principally salt cellars.
 The objects originate from the best goldsmith workshops and porcelain factories, and include examples of goldsmith, ceramic and glass arts, items made from other materials, such as ivory, stone, mother of pearl.

-The salt shakers and cellars from the Wieliczka Museum were produced in numerous countries on various continents and represent many styles beginning with Gothic, Baroque, Classicism, Art Nouveau, ending with Art Deco.
+The salt cellars from the Wieliczka Museum were produced in numerous countries on various continents and represent many styles beginning with Gothic, Baroque, Classicism, Art Nouveau, ending with Art Deco.
 The collection is counted among the most valuable in the world

 Termed the ”Municipal room” in the past, it is the most glamorous chamber in the Saltworks Castle, with a rib vault resting on one column.
 Built in the late 14th century, reconstructed in the 17th century.
 Casimir the Great who appreciated the importance of Cracow Saltworks introduced the custom of annual royal visits to the Castle.
 The Gothic Chamber features portraits of saltworks managers, administrative workers and officials involved in operations of the salt-making enterprise.